cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpinitsystem.md

 - Initializes the standby coordinator instance (if specified).
 - Initializes the primary segment instances.
 - Initializes the mirror segment instances (if mirroring is configured).
-- Configures the Greenplum Database system and checks for errors.
+- Configures the Cloudberry Database system and checks for errors.
-- Starts the Greenplum Database system.
+- Starts the Cloudberry Database system.

 > **Note** This utility uses secure shell (SSH) connections between systems to perform its tasks.
-In large Greenplum Database deployments, cloud deployments, or deployments with a large number of segments per host, this utility may exceed the host's maximum threshold for unauthenticated connections.
+In large Cloudberry Database deployments, cloud deployments, or deployments with a large number of segments per host, this utility may exceed the host's maximum threshold for unauthenticated connections.
 Consider updating the SSH `MaxStartups` and `MaxSessions` configuration parameters to increase this threshold.
 For more information about SSH configuration options, refer to the SSH documentation for your Linux distribution.

 ## Options